Dear Ecom Brand Owner,

 The goal isn’t to “do more email.”

-It’s to make email work with less pressure over time.
+It’s to build a system that performs with less pressure over time.

 A Calm Next Step